simplykeerthana/Agent-based-Modeling/README.md

-# Agent-based-Modeling
+# Agent-based-Modeling For Computer Networks

-Learning Agent-based Modeling with Net-logo to simulate the spread of a hypothetical virus through close contact between agents(humans) in a world.
+Startinng: Learning Agent-based Modeling with Net-logo to simulate the spread of a hypothetical virus through close contact between agents(humans) in a world.
 By using agent based modeling, I believe we might be able to better understand the complex phenomena of virus spreading.
 In this process I will be learning NetLogo which is a powerful simulation environments.

 Resources to learn from...